calyxir/calyx/docs/running-calyx/fud2.md

 ### States, Operations, and Setups

-You can think of a `fud-core` driver as a graph, where the vertices are *states* and the edges are *operations*.
+You can think of a FudCore driver as a graph, where the vertices are *states* and the edges are *operations*.
 (In fact, this is literally the graph you can visualize with `-m dot`.)
 Any build is a transformation from one state to another, traversing a path through this graph.
 The operations (edges) along this path are the commands that must be executed to transform a file from the initial state to the final state.